WUMUXIAN/blog-wumuxian/hexo/source/_posts/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-3.md

 end
 ```

+This generates a CA, a client cert and key, and put them into the configuration file.
 The content of the kubeconfig.tmpl is:

 ```
 apiVersion: v1
 kind: Config